hmchen47/DataScience/RefCards/NeuralNets.md

   + Recurrent Neural network (RNN)
     + a.k.a Jordan network
     + each of hidden cell received its own output with fixed delay
-    + mainly used =when context is important
+    + mainly used when context is important

 + [Feed-forward neural Networks](../ML/MLNN-Hinton/02-Perceprtons.md#an-overview-of-the-main-types-of-network-architecture)
   + Input layer: the first layer